zaber04/ip-address-manager/README.md

 Since Lumen is a micro framework, a lot of commands aren't available and doesn't offer auto generation.
 Many features and libraries and facades of laravel are absent in lumen.
 Hence most of the codes require manual writing, adding time in development.
 However, it's stripped down structure offers the flexibility to add only what's needed for each service.

-I have **implemented several custom commands** (which are similar to laravel) to make the journey smoother.
-For at least one of the commands none of the stackoverflow solution worked due to dependecy changes and I had to come up with a scratch up solution.
-It was exhilarating.
-I will publish this as a public package in github.
+I have **implemented several custom commands** (which are similar to laravel) to make the journey smoother and made them available in the library project `zaber04/lumen-api-resources`.
+For at least one of the commands, none of the stackoverflow solution worked due to dependecy changes and **I had to come up with a scratch up solution.** It was exhilarating.

-In some cases, removal of codes in Lumen has adverse effect and doesn't even allow basic functionalities such as requestFactory() and forces the developers to copy-paste the code from laravel framework code.
-Lumen also has much weaker and outdated documentation
+In some cases, removal of codes in Lumen has adverse effect and doesn't even allow basic functionalities such as requestFactory() and forces the developers to copy-paste the code from Laravel Framework codebase.
+Lumen also has much weaker and outdated documentation.

 ## Comments / Doxygen

 Lumen doesn't have much option for auto generate docblocks and comments.
-Hence most of the comments and docblocks are genrated manually and with a little help from a doxygen extension in IDE.
+Hence most of the comments and docblocks in the repository are genrated manually and with a little help from a doxydoxygen extension in IDE.

 ## Monorepo and Database